bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

   - Runs on a timer, or when logging in after being online for a while?

 ## TODO later:

+- more Clue notes on servers
+  - hints to vulnerabilities,
+  - partial passwords?

 - bonus time?